evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-02/readme.md

 # Lab-02 - create, validate and deploy empty ARM template

+The goal for this lab is to get familiar with the workflow and get some hands on experience on how to validate and deploy ARM templates.

 ## Task #1 - create an empty ARM template

 Create new json file called `template.json` under the `lab-02` folder.
 Copy and paste the following ARM template into this file.